CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-2.md

 - Replication: Locally-redundant storage (LRS)
 - Access Tier: Hot

-Leave any other options to their defaults.
+Leave all other options to their defaults.
 In the summary view, it should look like that:

 ![create](./img/portal_storageaccount.png "create")

 Proceed and create the Storage Account.

-When the deployment has finished, go to the storage account and open "Containers" (under "Blob service") and create a container called *originals* and another one called *processed* (leave the proposed settings for **Public Access Level** - *Private*).
+When the deployment has finished, go to the storage account and open "Containers" (under "Blob service") and create a container called **originals** and another one called **processed** (leave the proposed settings for **Public Access Level** - *Private*).

 The infrastructure to store files is now ready.
 Let's create the local Azure Function.

 ### Create the local Function App ###

-Open Visual Studio Code and switch to the Azure Tools Exentsion.
+Open a new Visual Studio Code window and switch to the Azure Tools Exentsion.
 In the section for "Functions", click on "Create New Project":

 ![func_create](./img/function_create.png "func_create")